fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/orders-introduction.md

 ## Introduction to Orders

+FP supports three types of orders -

+1. Purchase
+2. Redemption
+3. Switch

-While FP supports different types of orders - fresh purchase, additional purchase, redemption, switch, etc - which have different workflows, the states that each type of order goes through - from order created to order successfully processed by the gateway - is the same.
+While each order has different workflows, the states that each type of order goes through - from order created to order successfully processed by the gateway - is the same as shown below.

-<br><br>
+### Order States

 The definition of each order state is mentioned below -
 <br><br>